geraltofrivia/WordPrediction/README.md

 I'm kidding.
 This is a project for the course stochastic simulation.
 Here we use basic markov chains to do some word prediction.
 If you ever come across this repo and find it useful.
-I'm glad
+I'm glad.
+I'm also apologetic for the lack of any documentation whatsoever, so ¯\_(ツ)_/¯